HEP-PBSP/colibri/README.md

 If you don't want to clone the repository and don't need to work in development mode you can follow the installation instructions below.

 > **Note:**
-> Most of the `colibri` dependencies are available in the [PyPi repository](https://pypi.org/), however non-python codes such as LHAPDF and pandoc won’t be installed automatically and neeed to be manually installed in the environment because of this we recommend to use a conda environment.
+> Most of the `colibri` dependencies are available in the [PyPi repository](https://pypi.org/), however non-python codes such as LHAPDF and pandoc won’t be installed automatically and neeed to be manually installed in the environment.
+Because of this we recommend to use a conda environment.

 Create a conda environment from your base environment, for instance